BSTushar/The-Gallery-Project/README.md

 # The-Gallery-Project

-Here's a README file for your "My Gallery" project:

----

 # My Gallery

 A simple, responsive image gallery built with HTML and CSS, designed to display images in a card-style layout with hover effects.
 This project is intended to showcase a collection of images in a visually appealing and interactive manner.